 The Vapor Phase Deposition Process

 In recent years, vapor deposition has become the preferred method for coating surfaces with silanes.
-Equipment such as the YES-VertaCoat and YES-ÉcoCoat controls the functionalization process so results are precisely reproducible, run-to-run.
+YES coating systems like the VertaCoat and EcoCoat control the functionalization process so results are precisely reproducible, run-to-run.

 Complete dehydration followed by vapor deposition coating provides a superior silane/substrate bond that is stable after exposure to atmospheric moisture, extending the time available between process steps.
 Chemical usage for the vapor deposition process is dramatically less than the amount needed for wet application processes, significantly reducing waste and chemical costs.